Arodys Vizcaíno

-Arodys Vizcaíno (born November 13, 1990) is a Dominican professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Chicago Cubs, and Kansas City Royals.
+Arodys Vizcaíno (born November 13, 1990) is a Dominican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Chicago Cubs, and Kansas City Royals.

 Originally signed by the New York Yankees as an international free agent in 2007, Vizcaíno was traded to the Atlanta Braves after the 2009 season, and made his MLB debut in 2011.
 He was traded to the Chicago Cubs during the 2012 season and traded back to the Braves for Tommy La Stella after the 2014 season.

 Professional career

 New York Yankees (2007–09)

 Vizcaíno signed with the New York Yankees as an international free agent on July 2, 2007.
 He made his professional debut with the Rookie-level Gulf Coast Yankees of the Gulf Coast League in 2008, pitching to a 3-2 win–loss record, 3.68 earned run average (ERA), with 48 strikeouts and 13 walks in 44 innings pitched over twelve games.
-Vizcaíno pitched for the Single-A Short Season Staten Island Yankees of the New York–Penn League in 2009, going 2-4 with a 2.13 ERA in 10 games, all starts, and striking out 52 in 42 1/3 innings.
+Vizcaíno pitched for the Single-A Short Season Staten Island Yankees of the New York–Penn League in 2009, going 2–4 with a 2.13 ERA in 10 games, all starts, and striking out 52 in 42 1/3 innings.
 After the 2009 season, Baseball America ranked Vizcaíno as the Yankees' third best prospect, rating his curveball as the best in the Yankees' organization, and projecting him to be the Yankees' fourth starter in their 2013 rotation.